A Keyhole into Another World

 II.
 The Gold of Taste Cast in Silver: The Khlebnikov Firm and Its Magic

-Table knife, Moscow, 1908–1917.
+Table Knife, Moscow, 1908–1917.
 I.P.
 Khlebnikov Firm.
 Silver; casting.
 Private collection.

 How many secrets could each set whisper!